CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

    - SSH: Port 22, Source: Anywhere (0.0.0.0/0)
    - HTTP: Port 80, Source: Anywhere (0.0.0.0/0)
    - HTTPS: Port 443, Source: Anywhere (0.0.0.0/0)
-   - Custom TCP: Port 5000, Source: Anywhere (0.0.0.0/0) - *Note: While this opens port 5000 at the network level, your backend's CORS configuration will restrict application-level access to your frontend's URL.*
+   - Custom TCP: Port 5000, Source: Your IP (This port should only be accessible from your local machine for development purposes)
-   - Custom TCP: Port 27017, Source: Anywhere (0.0.0.0/0)
+   - Custom TCP: Port 27017, Source: Your IP (This port should only be accessible from your local machine for development purposes)

+**Important Security Note**: Do NOT open ports 5000 and 27017 to the public (0.0.0.0/0) in your security group.
+This is a major security risk.
+Your backend should only be accessed through Nginx, and your database should only be accessed by the backend container within the Docker network.

 ### Step 7: Configure Storage